 First, decide on how long the staff retreat will be.
 Remember, everyone has their personal lives to get on with, so don’t make it too long that they lose interest.
 A few days will do the trick if you pack it full of fun activities.

 Then, when everyone arrives, give them time to settle in rather than diving into the fun or work-related stuff.
-Don’t plan too much, so nobody has FOMO that they missed out.
+Don’t plan too much, so nobody has FOMO.

 The bulk of your team retreat should be where you prioritize work, strategy, team building and any staff retreat topics.
 When booking activities and finalizing your agenda, stick to the usual working hours and spend the remaining time doing non-work-related activities.
 Also, plan out the activities suitable, too.
 Don’t save the high-energy hikes for late in the evening when everybody’s tired.